- College of Arts & Sciences

 Teams will have the use of a computer and projector with internet connection.
 Audience members will not be allowed to ask questions during the presentation or Q&A period.

-Where more than one morning grouping is needed for either of the two tracks (for-profit and non-profit) then finalists will be selected from the morning rounds to present in an afternoon final round.
+Two finalists will be selected from the morning preliminary rounds to present in an afternoon final round.
 Judges will score each business plan and presentation to make final award decisions.
-The judges will determine first, second, and third place winners.
-Winners will be announced during the closing reception.
+The final judges for, for profit ventures will determine first, second, and third place winners.
+A single social venture winner will be chosen in the morning round.

-The top three places from each of the two tracks (profit and non-profit) will be announced at the end of the event on April 27, 2013.
+The top three places from each of the two tracks (profit and non-profit) will be announced at the end of the event.

 Finalists in the non-profit track will be eligible for a $2,500 grant and professional services award to assist in the launch or development of the non-profit made by the Launch Pad Fund non-profit committee.
 Winning teams will have up to nine months to receive this award, which must be made to an eligible 501c.3 organization (or have 501c.3 status pending with the IRS).

-Cash prizes will be awarded to each team that places or makes the finals round.
-First place teams receive $250 per team; second place teams $100 per team; and third place teams and finalists receive $50 per team.
+Cash prizes will be awarded to each for profit team that places or makes the finals round.
+First place teams receive $1,250 per team; the second place for profit team will receive $750 per team; and the third place team will receive $250 per team.
+The first place Social Enterprise team will also receive a cash prize of $1,250.
 These amounts are to be divided among teammates, as determined by the team leader.

-There is also a special $3,000 cash prize for those business ideas that address the needs of low income senior citizens.
+There is also a special $3,000 cash prize for those business ideas that address the needs of low income senior citizens, provided by the AARP Foundation.

 2013 Winner: Alex Calvert